Miele C3 Cat and Dog

 - On-board storage for tools

 In-Depth Miele C3 Cat and Dog Feature Review

 Appearance and Design

 The first thing to note is that this is a bagged cylinder vacuum, so you’ll need to spend a bit of money on replacement bags.
 Fortunately, the bags are simple to fit and remove, although we recommend buying the genuine Miele bags as they provide extra filtration (more on that in the filtration section).

-Despite the focus on powerful suction, the Miele C3 is relatively lightweight at just 5kg.
-This puts it on the edge of our lightweight category (you can see our recommended lightweight models by clicking here) and means it isn’t too tiring to use around the home.
+Due to the powerful suction and turbo tool, the Miele C3 Cat & Dog weighs around 7kg (around 1.5kg heavier than the basic C3 PowerLine.)
+This means it’s not eligible for our lightweight category (you can see our recommended lightweight models by clicking here), although the easy-to-manoeuvre design ensures it isn’t too tiring to use around the home.

-Don’t be fooled by the lightweight design though – this is a sturdy model with a relatively large 4.5 litre dust capacity.
+As you would expect from a Miele vacuum, this is a sturdy model with a relatively large 4.5 litre dust capacity.
 It also has a comfortable handle for carrying up and down stairs, and the tube/hose reach is long enough to clean at least halfway up a staircase (so you can clean the entire staircase without needing to put the vacuum on a step).
-The body is supported by three wheels, making it easy to move around the home.
+The body is supported by wheels, making it easy to move around the home.
 It’s also easy to use and much more mobile than the average upright.

 Suction Power and Performance

-This is largely due to the new EcoTeq floorhead which increases air flow.
+For laminate and other hard floors, the basic floorhead (SBD 290-3) does a great job.
 For extra manoeuvrability, the floorhead is lightweight and comes with a pivoting design.
 You can also lower the brushes for better cleaning on hard floors.

 For stubborn pet hair, the C3 also comes with a Turbobrush for stirring up carpets during cleaning.
 This does a great job of removing hair, even if you have a big Labrador or heavy-shedding cat.
-We recommend using the turbobrush on thick carpet and the EcoTeq with brushes lowered for hard floors.
+We recommend using the Turbobrush on carpet and upholstery, and the regular brush for hard floors.

 Additionally, the model comes with electronic controls for variable suction power.
 This is a useful feature for reducing suction on certain surfaces such as carpets and vinyl flooring.